-Remove the filet from the fridge, unwrap it and apply the egg yolk mixture to the pastry, covering it completely.
+Remove the filet from the fridge, unwrap it and

 Using the back of a paring knife, gently score the pastry to give it a design, do NOT cut through the pastry dough.
 The point is to give it a design, you do not want the juices to escape during cooking.
 Sprinkle with Coarse Salt.

 Bake at 400F for 28-30 minutes. ( for medium rare) Remove from the oven, let is rest 10 minutes WITHOUT Cutting it.
 Letting the meat rest lets the natural juices run back into the beef , cutting it prematurely causes the juice to pool and the meat to have a dry, tough texture.